SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ### 9.2.10 bankProduct

-This stores the product name, conventionally `SiliconSFe`.
-It is a UTF-8 string.
+This is a UTF-8 string that stores the product name (conventionally `SiliconSFe`).

-In the legacy SF2.04 specification, this is named `product` and was declared by Creative as "unused".
+In the legacy SF2.04 specification, this is named `product`.

 ### 9.2.11 sampleCompType